 In order to design a symbol, you must examine meaning, attributes, acronyms, inspiration, history, form, counter form, abstract, pictorial, letterform, wordmark, combination, time, space, light, still, motion transition, perspective, reality, fantasy, straight, curve, intersection and patterns.

-Did you know that 60% of the decision to buy a product is based on color.
+Did you know that 60% of the decision to buy a product is based on color?
 Brand color should be assigned to a symbol, secondary color assigned to logotype, a business descriptor, or tagline.
 Make sure that you have positive connotations in Latin America, China, U.S., etc, as color symbols can vary internationally.
-Refer to Color Theory with warm, cool, values, hews, tints, shades, and complementary colors.
+Refer to Color Theory with warm, cool, values, news, tints, shades, and complementary colors.

 Typography needs to be flexible, easy to use, have clarity, and be legible.
-Examine serif, sans serif, size, weight, curves, rhythm, descenders, supports information hierarchy, ascenders, capitalization, headlines, subheads, text, callouts, captions, bulleted lists, leading, line length, letter spacing, numerals, symbols, quotation marks
+Examine serif, sans-serif, size, weight, curves, rhythm, descenders, supports information hierarchy, ascenders, capitalization, headlines, subheads, text, callouts, captions, bulleted lists, leading, line length, letter spacing, numerals, symbols, quotation marks

 Identity Design Process

-A Brand in essence is a promise, big idea, the reputation and expectations that reside in each customer’s mind about a product or a company.
+A Brand, in essence, is a promise, big idea, the reputation and expectations that reside in each customer’s mind about a product or a company.
 Every Brand has touchpoints too:

 - Services Speeches Presentations Word of mouth

-- Products Networking Telephone Trade shows
+- Products Networking Telephone Tradeshows

 - Employees Proposals E-mails Voicemails